 Where temporary traffic signals are required to control traffic, all works promoters should be aware of the national regulations and guidelines relating to the use of temporary traffic signals, as well as Gateshead Council’s own protocol (40Kb) relating to street works.
 As highway authority, the Council has statutory powers of intervention to ensure the efficient operation of the Council’s highway network, including in relation to the deployment and operation of temporary traffic signals.

 Following discussions with the emergency services, we have introduced new Temporary Traffic Management Consultation Guidance (133Kb) to assist works promoters in determining the extent of any consultation required in different types of circumstances.
 To improve consistency and ensure compliance with our own duties, the Council will now inform the emergency services directly when we consider it necessary.
 Works promoters will still need to address any concerns they may raise as well as consult all other stakeholders.

-If you think the work you are proposing to undertake is likely to require temporary traffic signals, you will need to complete a separate form for this purpose.
+If you think the work you are proposing to undertake is likely to require some form of traffic control (whether temporary traffic signals or Stop/Go boards) you will need to complete a separate form for this purpose in advance.
 Please visit our traffic signals page where the appropriate guidance and forms can be found.
 (Statutory undertakers may be able to notify or apply to us via EToN instead – you will be aware if this is the case.)

 Temporary Prohibition of Vehicles